Resonance – A Stunning Student-Made Unreal Engine 5 Adventure That Feels AAA

 • Music Composer: Bastien Nectoux

-This small team managed to create an experience that many players are calling better than most full-price games today.
+This small team has somehow crafted a product that many players are saying is better than most full-price games available today.

 Visuals, Sound & Atmosphere

-The sound design and music score elevate the experience, giving the game a moody, emotional weight — rare to find even in AAA titles.
+The sound design and music score don’t just enhance the experience; they add a moody, emotional weight to the game — a rarity even in AAA games.

 Performance & Technical Notes